 You can specify the maximum length (time duration) of recordings to comply with file size restrictions of your analysis software or to fulfill a specific recording protocol or definition of a bat pass.
+The Max Length setting takes effect regardless of whether the Trigger Level setting is on or off.

-The recorder also enforces zero-crossing standard maximums for recording time (up to 15 seconds), dots or data points (up to 16K dots), and file size (up to 32 KB).
-When a recording reaches any maximum, it ends and a new recording file starts.
+The recorder also enforces a 2.0 GB maximum recording file size.
+When a recording reaches either maximum, it ends and a new recording file starts.

-Values: 1 second to 15 seconds in 1-second increments Default: 15 seconds
+Values: 1 second to 60 minutes 1-second increments

+Default: 00m:15s